-Eric is known for his extensive experience in energy, water, and environmental matters, particularly the regulation of utilities at both the state and federal levels.
+Eric is known for his extensive experience in energy, water, wastewater, and environmental matters, particularly the regulation of utilities at both the state and federal levels.

 Representative matters include:

-- Advocating on behalf of large water users in PSCW rate cases
+- Advocating on behalf of large water users in PSCW rate cases.

-- Negotiating and drafting all necessary intergovernmental agreements to facilitate the sale and purchase of water and wastewater services between local units of government
+- Negotiating and drafting all necessary intergovernmental agreements to facilitate the sale and purchase of water and wastewater services between local units of government and large industrial users.

 A regulator’s perspective

-Eric testified multiple times before the FERC and the Board of the Midcontinent Independent System Operator (MISO), emphasizing the importance of states’ rights.
+Eric testified multiple times before FERC and the Board of the Midcontinent Independent System Operator (MISO), emphasizing the importance of states’ rights.
 He was president of the Organization of MISO States (OMS) and served in other key positions there.
 As head of the group of Midwestern utility regulators that advocates before MISO and FERC, he helped OMS establish and advocate for positions critical to ratepayers in the MISO footprint.

 A trusted advisor to state and federal agencies

-Eric has held various other positions in the Wisconsin state government, including Assistant Attorney General at the Department of Justice, head of the Division of Enforcement at the Department of Regulation and Licensing, and legal advisor to the Governor.
+Eric has held various other positions in Wisconsin state government, including Assistant Attorney General at the Department of Justice, head of the Division of Enforcement at the Department of Regulation and Licensing, and legal advisor to the Governor.
 He has also worked as an environmental consultant and at the United States Environmental Protection Agency.

 As an Assistant Attorney General at the Wisconsin Department of Justice, he prosecuted and defended dozens of cases, with an emphasis on environmental actions initiated on behalf of the Wisconsin Department of Natural Resources.
 He began his legal career as a public defender in New York City and Philadelphia.